Key Takeaways

 3. Buyer Financing Falls Through

-Approximately 15% of real estate contracts fail before closing—and financing issues are a leading cause.
+A meaningful share of real estate contracts fall through before closing, and financing issues are a leading cause.
 This can happen when:

 - Buyer loses their job or changes employment